YottaDB/YDBDoc/ProgGuide/isv.rst

 In UTF-8 mode, if the 31st byte is not the end of a valid UTF-8 character, YottaDB truncates the $ZPROMPT value at the end of last character that completely fits within the 31 byte limit.

-The environment gtm_prompt initializes $ZPROMPT at process startup.
+The environment variable ydb_prompt initializes $ZPROMPT at process startup.

 Example: